Introduction

 Styling the Application

-Let’s add some basic styling to our application using the App.css
+Let’s add some basic styling to our application using the App.css file.

 .app { display: flex; justify-content: center; align-items: center; height: 100vh; background-color: #f0f0f0;}